LesPerras.com

 Portable Dark Cloud

 And that incompetent feeling was like a dark cloud that I carried with me wherever I went.
 I put the dark cloud in my pocket, smiled and looked happy in many situations but the cloud would come out often without me wanting it.
 One of the results was heavy feelings walking to work on a Monday morning.
-It took all my willpower to push myself out the door up the hill to the train to get to work.
+This relates to [What Keeps Us In Prison], where I reflected on how our emotional baggage can limit our perspective and creative potential, causing us to feel drained before we even start our day.
 Once we're started after about 4 hours I started to feel okay but I certainly know the Monday feeling.

 Recovery

 My sense of inferiority is something that I'm working on now.
-I'm shaving away at it, just as I'm shaving away at my sense of superiority.
+I'm shaving away at it, building on ideas from [See People Differently: The Object Lesson Approach], where cultivating emotional intelligence can help us overcome challenges like seeing people as objects rather than individuals with their own perspectives and needs.
 The sweeping breath is having a tremendous impact on these two feelings as a result of my cumulative practice over years.
 That's why I can talk about this now.
 But it has taken a long time to crawl out from under this rock.
-At the end of the day skills and knowledge and intelligence have little meaning in contrast to emotional intelligence.
+As I discussed in [See People Differently: The Object Lesson Approach], our ability to see people as objects can be a major obstacle to building strong relationships - but cultivating emotional intelligence can help us overcome this challenge.